DT021/FinalProj/README.md

 were randomly initialized to.
 While this is a problem inherent to the K-Means algorithm, we feel it is important for users to know that this is a possible outcome and simply requires additional runs (and perhaps a bit of good luck).

+## Useful Commands
+*Note: run all programs from the root directory with appropriate relative paths **Note: most programs and scripts are used for setup and are presented here in the order to be run for a new ground-up data set analysis; some stock ticker pulling commands have been omitted for brevity.

+Setup Commands:

+python3 Setup/iterData.py
+	This command pulls specified stock data from the S&P 500 list of tickers into CSV files.

+python3 Parameters/collectData.py
+	This command parses all CSV files and computes parameters that are written to a params.txt file in the Parameters folder.

+python3 Parameters/split.py
+	This command performs a 70/30 split of the params.txt data into training and testing files trainParams.txt and testParams.txt in the Parameters folder.

+Demo/Analysis:

+python3 stockDemo.py
+	This command prompts the user to input a ticker for analysis and plotting against all of the training data pre-loaded into our repo databank by the setup code.

+./ShellScript/run.sh
+	This bash script performs timing and accuracy analysis of KNN as well as timing analysis of K Means Clustering for each implementation over a range of K 1:100 and then writes the data to a series of files to be plotted by our python plotting scripts

+python3 KNN/KNNErrorGraph.py
+	This command plots the KNN accuracy error over the K range for each implementation

+python KNN/KNNTiming.py
+	This command plots the KNN timing over the K range for each implementation